vatnz-dev/sops/docs/assist-us/index.md

 # How do I help out, you say?

-The Standard Operating Procedures Refresh project aims to provide easily accessible and high quality SOPs to the Community, enabling both Pilots and Controllers to excel in the New Zealand Flight Information Regions.
+The Standard Operating Procedures Refresh aims to provide easily accessible and high quality SOPs to the Community, enabling both Pilots and Controllers to excel in the New Zealand Flight Information Regions.

-We readily welcome collaboration from members of the Community on these SOPs, and encourage members of the Community to make these SOPs their own.
+We readily welcome collaboration from members of the Community on these SOPs.

 ## What we're looking for

 We're well aware that members of the Community flock to VATSIM for different reasons.
-Some want to imitate the real-world as close as possible, whereas some are here just to have fun with a different hobby.
+Some want to imitate the real-world as close as possible, whereas some are here just to have fun with their hobby.

-When contributing to the SOPs Project, it's important to understand the practical limitations of the network.
+When contributing to the SOPs Project, it's important to understand the practical limitations of the network and how it reflects on the realism versus enjoyment aspect.

 There are some aspects of Controlling that we might not want to implement because it adds too many unnecessary complications, such as low-visibility and noise abatement procedures.
-Because of this, we ask you to have a chat to the Operations Team in the [:fontawesome-brands-discord:{: .discord } - **VATNZ Discord**](https://www.vatnz.net/discord/){target=new} before you get too into it.
+Because of this, we ask you to have a chat to the Operations Team in the [:fontawesome-brands-discord:{: .discord } - **VATNZ Discord**](https://www.vatnz.net/discord/){target=new} before you get too into a new round of procedures.